 “Preston, we have no need for it.
 Everything is digital – we download it, print it, use it, consume it, vapourise it.
 It’s been like that for years.
 Look in the room you are in now.
 Look familiar?”

 He looked around him, and then at Trevin.
 Realising his point, he smiled and laughed, placing the box on the floor and proceeded to stand in it.
-“Your right!
+“You’re right!
 This box represents everything Trevin, don’t you see?
 We LIVE in boxes.
 Always have done, always will.
 This is…” he paused, “this is the greatest discovery known to man!”

 “Really Preston, it isn’t.
 I really don’t think….”